json-schema-org/referencing/draft-handrews-jri.md

 ##### Keyword-level semantics {#keyword-level}

 With keyword-level semantics, a JRI reference keyword remains part of the evaluation path, and has the effect of evaluating its target in the current context, as defined by the context specification.
-See {{context-ref}} for futher guidance.
+See {{context-ref}} for further guidance.

 ##### Falling back to object-level semantics